MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/governance/install-and-configure-workflow-for-sharepoint-server.md

 ## Install Workflow Manager

-Workflow Manager may be installed on a co-located server(s) with SharePoint or on a separate, dedicated server(s).
+Workflow Manager may be installed on the same servers as SharePoint or on separate, dedicated servers.
 Workflow Manager can be deployed with the Web PI tool.
-For more information on Web PI, see [Using the Microsoft Web Platform Installer](https://docs.microsoft.com/en-us/iis/install/web-platform-installer/using-the-microsoft-web-platform-installer).
+For more information on Web PI, see [Using the Microsoft Web Platform Installer](https://docs.microsoft.com/iis/install/web-platform-installer/using-the-microsoft-web-platform-installer).

 ## Install and configure SharePoint Server
 <a name="section3"> </a>